jeff-adkisson/swe-3643-fall-2024/project/README.md

 **I will try to assist you, but I will not write your code.**

 -  Come to some or all of the project workdays at the end of the semester for help.
-See the Syllabus for the dates.
 Last-minute frantic emails just before the project is due are unlikely to get a helpful response.
--  When you are stuck, you are welcome to ask for advice from classmates or visit the KSU computer lab to get you moving again, *but your work must be your own.*
--  I am not a miracle worker.
-You must do your best to solve your problem (or at least understand it) before asking for help.
+-  You must do your best to solve your problem (or at least understand it) before asking for help.
 -  I am most proficient with C#, so consider picking that language if you anticipate needing much help.

 When you ask me for coding assistance: